CodewithDeep23/Data-Warehouse-and-Analytics-Project/README.md

 ## 🙋 About the Author

 Hi!
 I'm **Deepankar Singh**, a data enthusiast and aspiring data engineer.
-This project is part of my personal portfolio to demonstrate hands-on skills in modern data warehousing, ETL development, and data analytics.
+This project is part of my personal portfolio to demonstrate hands-on skills in modern data warehousing, and ETL development.

 📫 Let's connect:
 - [LinkedIn](www.linkedin.com/in/deepankar-singh-a35b14296)